Bramham Park: Grounds

 The Black Fen lies a mile from the house.
 From the Rotunda six straight paths lead to other features of the estate.

 Legacy

 Bramham Island on the north side of Queen Charlotte Strait in the Central Coast region of British Columbia, Canada, was named after Bramham Park.
 Named in association with it were Slingsby Channel, on its north side, and the Fox Islands, which lie in the entrance to that channel at its opening into Queen Charlotte Strait.

-It became the filming location of the third series of The Syndicate in 2014; the manor was used as the fictional Hazelwood manor.